AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 ### augur.api.Market.migrateThroughOneFork(p)

 Migrates the [Market](#market) into a winning [Child Universe](#child-universe) from a [Forked](#fork) [Parent Universe](#parent-universe).
 When a Fork occurs, there is a [Fork Period](#fork-period), wherein [REP](#rep) holders migrate their REP to the [Universe](#universe) they want to continue in.
 Once the Fork Period ends, the Child Universe with the most REP migrated to it is declared the [Winning Universe](#winning-universe).
-Calling this function attempts to move the Market from a Parent Universe to the Winning Universe after it's been decided.
-This function also migrates the [No-Show Bond](#no-show-bond) to the winning Universe and migrates REP staked in the InitialReporter contract to the ReputationToken contract associated with the Child Universe.
+Calling this transaction calls `augur.api.Market.disavowCrowdsourcers` and then moves the Market from a Parent Universe to the Winning Universe after it's been decided.
+If the Market is a non-[Forked Markets](#forked-market) and has not had an [Initial Report](#initial-report) submitted yet, the owner of the Market will get paid the [No-Show Bond](#no-show-bond) using REP from the Market's former Universe.
+Regardless of whether the Market already has an Initial Report, the account that is performing the migration will place a new No-Show Bond (which could be a different size based on the new Universe).

+NOTE: If the End Time has elapsed, any existing Initial Report that has been submitted on the Market will be reset, and the parameter `p._payoutNumerators`, `p._invalid`, & `p._description` will be used to submit an [Initial Report](#initial-report) on the Market in the Market's new Universe.
+If the End Time has not elapsed, these parameters will not be used.

 This transaction will fail if: